 Surgeons first assess the degree of chubbiness.
 Treatment of chubbiness below a certain level is often nonsurgical.
 Chewing gum or doing facial exercises can reduce facial chubbiness.
 Dietary changes like decreasing alcohol intake also help decrease chubbiness.
 Limiting sodium intake and refined carbohydrates also helps.

 Surgery is the only option when the degree of chubbiness is beyond a certain level.
 The two most common surgeries are cheek liposuction and buccal fat reduction surgery.
 During the consultation, the surgeon studies biometric values and facial profiles.
 In liposuction, a liquid is first injected under the skin with a local anesthetic.
 This area becomes hard and firm.

 The liquid is then sucked out through tiny incisions.
 The results of liposuction are temporary and fat deposits reach old levels in a few months.
 Buccal fat reduction surgery is through the placement of several intraoral incisions.
 Fat is then removed through these incisions.
 The incisions are then closed once the required cheek reduction is achieved.
 Results of this procedure last longer than liposuction.

 CHEEK AUGMENTATION SURGERY

 Correction of sunken cheeks is through the use of fillers or cheek implants.
 Hyaluronic acid fillers are the first choice for most surgeons.
-Injection of these fillers have a dramatic cosmetic effect.
-The improvement is dramatic resulting in instant patient satisfaction.
-Effects of this surgery can last up to five years.
-The cheeks appear fuller after completion of the surgery.
+The injection of these fillers has a dramatic cosmetic effect.
+The improvement is dramatically resulting in instant patient satisfaction.
+The effects of this surgery can last up to five years.
+The cheeks appear fuller after the completion of the surgery.
 As for implants, silicone cheek implants are the most common.
 Once screwed in, they last a lifetime and have no side effects.

-Decision about the treatment of choice can be made only after examination of the patient.
-The surgeons advises the patient on the best course of action for the most desirable results.
+The decision about the treatment of choice can be made only after examination of the patient.
+The surgeons advise the patient on the best course of action for the most desirable results.